3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ### Bluetooth
 The HiKey board includes built-in Bluetooth 4.0 LE support.

 To setup a Bluetooth device open the Bluetooth Manager from the Preferences menu.
-If a “Bluetooth Turned Off” popup appears then select “Enable Bluetooth”

-Click on Search to search for devices
+If a “Bluetooth Turned Off” popup appears then select “Enable Bluetooth”.
+Click on "Search" to search for devices.
+Try with your bluetooth audio and bluetooth keyboard/mouse.
+If you make the device trusted then this should operate over a reboot of the board.

+The blue LED between the microUSB and the Type A USB on the front board edge indicates bluetooth activity.

 ### Audio Device
-- Select the audio device you want to use
-- If you have not used this device before then Click Setup
-  - Click Next (use Random PassKey unless device requires a specific PassKey)
-  - Click Next (connect to audio sink)
-  - After a few seconds you should see that the device has been successfully added.
-Click on the Close button
+Bluetooth audio devices are supported on HiKey.
+Follow normal procedures of connecting a bluetooth device to connect to your HiKey.

+Note: HDMI audio is not supported in this release.

-Now open the LXMusic player from the Sound & Video menu.
+Once Bluetooth sound sink is connected, you can open the LXMusic player from the Sound & Video menu.
 Create a playlist from your music files.
 Supported audio formats are .mp3 and .ogg.
 You should now be able to play from the LXMusic player.

-### Keyboard/Mouse
-- Select the keyboard device you want to use
-- If you have not used this device before then Click Setup
-  - Click Next (use Random PassKey unless device requires a specific PassKey)
-  - Click Next (connect to Human Interface Device HID)
-  - After a few seconds you should see that the device has been successfully added.
-Click on the Close or Cancel button

-After the device has been successfully connected you should be able to use the Bluetooth keyboard/mouse.
-If you make the device trusted then this should operate over a reboot of the board.

 ### Other Useful Information